YevhenMazurPLVision/lnx_hw_complex_project/README.md

 make lower
 make install_conver

-#Note that you can install only upper or lower
+# Note that you can install only upper or lower
+# Than you can clean them by one
+make clean-upper
+make uninstall_convert
+# or
+make clean-lower
+make uninstall_convert

 # To clean task 2
 make clean
+make uninstall_convert
+# or
+make clean-task2
 make uninstall_convert